datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ### Why are only some workbooks ingested from the specified project?

 This happens when the Tableau API returns NODE_LIMIT_EXCEEDED error and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
 Use pagination, additional filtering, or both in the query to adjust results."
-To resolve this,setSet `workbooks_page_size` config param to a lower value, say 3.
+To resolve this, reduce the page size using the `workbooks_page_size` config param (Defaults to 10).